Brett Kavanaugh: Extraterritorial jurisdiction

 In Doe v.
 Exxon Mobil Corp.
 (2007), Kavanaugh dissented when the circuit court allowed a lawsuit making accusations of ExxonMobil human rights violations in Indonesia to proceed, arguing that the claims were not justiciable.
 He dissented again when the circuit court later found that the corporation could be sued under the Alien Tort Statute of 1789.

 First Amendment and free speech

 Kavanaugh wrote for unanimous three-judge district courts when they held that the Bipartisan Campaign Reform Act could restrict soft money donations to political parties and forbid campaign contributions by foreign citizens.
 The Supreme Court summarily affirmed both those judgments on direct appeal.

-In 2014, Kavanaugh concurred in the judgment when the en banc D.C.
-Circuit found that the Free Speech Clause did not forbid the government from requiring meatpackers to include a country of origin label on their products.
+In 2014, Kavanaugh concurred in the judgment when the en banc District of Columbia Circuit found that the Free Speech Clause did not forbid the government from requiring meatpackers to include a country of origin label on their products.
 In United States Telecom Ass'n v.
 FCC (2016), he dissented when the en banc circuit refused to rehear a rejected challenge to the net neutrality rule, writing, "Congress did not clearly authorize the FCC to issue the net neutrality rule."